colinmcdaniel/RPS-Multiplayer/README.md

-# Los Angeles Transportation Project Tool
+# Multiplayer Rock, Paper, Scissors

 Two-player online multiplayer game that utilizes Firebase to store and update user responses in order to allow two users to interact across browsers.